What is subjected to the Phytosanitary Inspection

 Export of plans, plant product and items

-Export of plants, plant products and other items and articles from the Republic of Macedonia is subject to the rules of the importing country regarding the requirements for phytosanitary certificate.
-If such a certificate is required, upon the exporter's request and prior to issuing a phytosanitary certificate, a phytosanitary inspector conducts a phytosanitary inspection of the consignment to confirm whether the consignment fulfills the prescribed phytosanitary requirements of the importing country.
-If the importing country requires a phytosanitary certificate for consignment that does not originate from the Republic of Macedonia, but has been warehoused, repacked or divided in the Republic of Macedonia, prior to issuing a phytosanitary certificate for re-export the phytosanitary inspector conducts a phytosanitary inspection of the consignment to comfirm whether the consignment fulfills the prescribed phytosanitary requirements of the importing country.
+Export of plants, plant products and other items and articles from the Republic of Macedonia is subject to the rules of the importing economy regarding the requirements for phytosanitary certificate.
+If such a certificate is required, upon the exporter's request and prior to issuing a phytosanitary certificate, a phytosanitary inspector conducts a phytosanitary inspection of the consignment to confirm whether the consignment fulfills the prescribed phytosanitary requirements of the importing economy.
+If the importing economy requires a phytosanitary certificate for consignment that does not originate from the Republic of Macedonia, but has been warehoused, repacked or divided in the Republic of Macedonia, prior to issuing a phytosanitary certificate for re-export the phytosanitary inspector conducts a phytosanitary inspection of the consignment to comfirm whether the consignment fulfills the prescribed phytosanitary requirements of the importing economy.
 The phytosanitary certificate issued by phytosanitary inspector guarantees conformity with the requirements.
 The format and content of the Phytosanitary Certificate is in compliance with the forms laid down in the International Plant Protection Convention (IPPC).

 Exporters are obliged to submit a phytosanitary certificate application to the phytosanitary inspector 24 hours prior to any planned export.
 A phytosanitary certificate application must contain the following elements: information about the applicant, name of the legal entity, or name and surname of the natural entity, registered seat or address, as well as information about the consignment.
 Exporters are obliged to pursue the measures required by the phytosanitary inspector during the conduct of the phytosanitary inspection of the consignment for export.